lyubomyrk/MPU6050_light_pico/README.md

 ## Documentation

 A documentation PDF is provided within the library folder, otherwise get it online at [https://github.com/rfetick/MPU6050_light](https://github.com/rfetick/MPU6050_light).
 It includes definitions of the functions and gives a minimal example of usage of the code.
-More examples can be found in the dedicated `examples/` subfolder of the library.

 ## License

 See the LICENSE file

 ## Authors

+[lyubomyrk](https://github.com/lyubomyrk) : ported to pico using the SDK.

 [rfetick](https://github.com/rfetick) : modifications for better memory management, speed and efficiency.